 Other Important Updates for Spiti Valley Trip in March

-shutdownI think and the new petrol pump at Tapri should be considered for refuellingbefore going towards Spiti Valley where Kaza will be the next petrol pump then.
-Otherwise, if you miss Tapri, you can go towards Peo as diversionafter Powari, just in case you are short on fuel.
+- The fuel pump at Powari is no longer operational.
+You should consider the new petrol pump at Tapri for refueling before going towards Spiti Valley.
+After the Tapri petrol pump, you will find the next fuel station at Kaza then.
+Otherwise, if you miss Tapri, you can go towards Peo as a diversion after Powari, just in case you are short on fuel.

-- There is SBI ATM in Kaza.
-The Bank has also installed POS as well just in case of emergency and if you have SBI Cards, then you can debit Rs 1000 at a time from that POS.
+- There is an SBI ATM in Kaza.
+The Bank has also installed POS as well just in case of emergency, and if you have SBI Cards, then you can debit Rs 1000 at a time from that POS.

 Toll Amounts on the Route